pratikShewane369/pratikShewane369/README.md

 ## 🚀 About Me
 - 🔭 I’m passionate about **building scalable web applications** and **REST APIs**
-- 🌱 Currently learning: **OpenCV, MediaPipe, Data Science** alongside my backend journey
+- 🌱 Currently learning: **Machine Learining** alongside my backend journey
 - 🎯 Goals:
   - Secure an internship this semester
   - Land a great job by early 7th semester